crackx02/VoxelTerrain/README.md

 ### API Usage Examples

 For examples of how to use the voxel terrain scripting API, **feel free to dig through the scripts and files of the [VoxelTerrain Showcase](https://steamcommunity.com/sharedfiles/filedetails/?id=3575301562) mod!**

-### Note

-Voxel terrain in the tile editor is currently **NOT** supported by this mod.
-Support for this may come eventually in an update, though priority for this is not very high at this moment.